Skip to content

 The VRAG-R score maps onto nine bins, each associated with a probability of any violent reconviction within a 5-year follow-up period and a probability within a 12-year follow-up period.
 Bin 1 (scores -26 to -9) carries a 5-year violent recidivism probability of approximately 5 percent; Bin 9 (scores 27 to 40) carries approximately 76 percent.
 These are population-level probability statements, not predictions about an individual.

-The court-admissibility record of the VRAG is mixed.
+The admissibility record of the VRAG in court proceedings is mixed.
 In the United States, the actuarial output has been admitted in sexually violent predator (SVP) commitment proceedings under Frye in California (People v.
 Superior Court (Ghilotti), 2002), but challenged in other jurisdictions on the grounds that the original Canadian normative sample may not represent the jurisdiction's own recidivism base rate.
 Daubert hearings in federal courts have required the proponent to demonstrate that the VRAG's known error rate applies to the demographic group being evaluated.
 The Canadian Supreme Court has not ruled directly on VRAG admissibility, but lower courts have admitted it with the requirement that the evaluator explain the bin-based probability format clearly to the trier of fact.
 In England and Wales, the VRAG is not listed in Ministry of Justice accredited programmes but is used by forensic psychiatric services in multi-disciplinary risk formulation, rarely as standalone court evidence.

 The SAPROF contains seventeen items organised across three domains.
 The Internal domain (items 1-7) covers factors that are characteristics of the individual: intelligence, secure attachment in childhood, empathy, coping, self-control, work, and leisure.
 The Motivational domain (items 8-12) covers the individual's engagement with treatment and support: motivation for treatment, attitude toward medication, life goals, medication, and treatment response.
 The External domain (items 13-17) covers environmental resources: social network, intimate relationship, professional care, living conditions, and financial management.
 Each item is scored 0 (absent), 1 (possibly or partially present), or 2 (definitely present), mirroring the HCR-20 scoring convention.